UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic of a man with a tablet listing utilities like electricity, water, and gas, near a house.

-Here is a list of common utility bills you will likely encounter:
+Here is a breakdown of the essential utilities you will likely encounter:

-• Electricity: Powers your lights, appliances, and often your heating or cooling systems.
+• Electricity: The cornerstone of the modern home, electricity powers your lights, major appliances, and frequently your heating or cooling systems.

-• Natural Gas: Frequently used for heating, water heaters, and cooking stoves.
+• Natural Gas: Depending on your home’s infrastructure, natural gas is frequently used for furnaces, water heaters, and cooking stoves.

-• Water and Sewer: Covers the potable water coming into your taps and the wastewater leaving your home.
+• Water and Sewer: This covers the fresh, potable water flowing into your taps for drinking and bathing, as well as the wastewater safely leaving your home.

-• Internet and Cable: Connects your home to the web and entertainment services.
+• Internet and Cable: Connects your home to the digital world, streaming platforms, and television broadcasts.

 Before you sign a lease or close on a home, ask the landlord or real estate agent for a “cheat sheet” of local utility providers.
 This simple request can save you hours of research time during the chaotic moving process.